How to make video and audio accessible

 There are two types of captions:

-• Closed captions can be turned on or off by the user and are supported by most media players.
+• Closed captions can be turned on or off by a user and are part of most media players.

-• Open captions are 'burned-in' and cannot be turned off by the user - they're always on.
+• Open captions are 'burned-in' to a video and cannot be turned off by a user.

 Closed captions